fieldtrip/website/tutorial/headmodel_eeg_bem.md

 ---
 title: Creating a BEM volume conduction model of the head for source-reconstruction of EEG data
-tags: [tutorial, eeg, source, headmodel, mri, plot, meg-language]
+tags: [tutorial, eeg, source, headmodel, mri, plotting, meg-language]
 ---

 # Creating a BEM volume conduction model of the head for source-reconstruction of EEG data